-The Associated Industries of Massachusetts International Business Council (AIM-IBC) provides several services.
-Useful international business resources include seminars and roundtables, referrals, and an e-newsletter.
+The Associated Industries of Massachusetts (AIM) provides several services.
+Useful international business resources include seminars and roundtables, referrals, and an e-newsletter, along with communities and services that AIM caters to.
 The site requires a paid membership to access information and services.

 The Boyd Center for Business and Economic Research is a research unit of the University of Tennessee-Knoxville.
 Most of its work is focused on regional economic trends and is aimed at business modeling and knowledge sharing.
 The CBER also maintains a library of census data, maps, and, publications, and research reports on its website.